 Guide to Consent Order with Property Adjustment or Property Transfer

 One of the biggest assets upon divorce is often the matrimonial home.
-As a result, many of the disputes between divorcing spouses hinge on how to deal with property upon separation.
+As a result, many of the disputes between divorcing spouses hinge on how to deal with the property upon separation.

 Often they will be able to decide between themselves what to do with the property.
 If they cannot reach an agreement, a court will need to intervene and make a decision on the best course of action.